Configuration options

 environment configuration automatically inherits values from theprod

-which has to be configured individually).
-This configuration is well described in the comments so see the file for full reference.
+environment.
+This configuration is well-described in the comments, so see the file for a full reference.

 Application configuration